Proposed revision of HPNA By-Law related to the Mission Statement. Online voting will be conducted October 1 - October 15, 2013.

 9. Barbara Usher’s resignation was accepted, with regret.

 New Benefits for HPNA Members in 2013

+As announced in January 2013 by Board President Barbara Head PhD, RN, CHPN, FPCN, ACSW in a letter to all HPNA members, there are new directions and new benefits for members this year.
 In 2012 the Board and National Office staff evaluated our operations on three important levels: member benefit, board leadership and technology resources.
 To this end, we surveyed both members and non-members to learn about their perceptions and needs related to professional membership organizations and important benefits.
 Two of the major goals of this analysis were to identify ways that we could (1) increase value to our membership and (2) enhance our overall operational effectiveness and efficiencies.

 Member feedback has been and is key to providing you with benefits that impact your practice as hospice and palliative professionals.
 The Board announced three exciting NEW membership benefits in 2013:

 1) FREE: All E-Learning online courses.
 Designated pharmacology hours are identified as appropriate for the course.